0php/Zero/docs/overview.md

 - Review the [authentication guide](auth.md) for protecting routes and handling sessions.
 - Learn how to send email with the [SMTP mailer](mail.md).
 - Browse the [CLI reference](cli.md) to discover available tooling.
+- Read through the [support utilities](support.md) for the HTTP client and string helper reference.

 ## Deployment